 The first building constructed by 3M has experienced two physical expansions, beyond the distribution center addition, providing additional manufacturing capability.
 The facility has embraced the Lean Six Sigma methodology as a business model and is constantly seeking opportunities to increase productivity and material flow while maintaining a high level of employee morale.

 The plant currently has approximately 535,000 sq. ft. of manufacturing and warehouse under roof on 60 acres of land.

-3M Prairie du Chien was proud to receive a Western Wisconsin Employer of Choice Award in 2006.
+3M Prairie du Chien has received numerous awards over the years, including the Western Wisconsin Employer of Choice Award in 2006.
 Our facility was recognized as a company that has success in attracting and retraining its employees.
 We recognize that opportunity and innovation are keys to employee retention along with a safe and clean work environment.